When is Baseball Training Worth Paying For?

 - When youngsters will not listen to their own parents – which is much more common situation than one might think, and especially when kids become teenagers.

-- Extremely dedicated player of any age – players who cannot seem to get enough quality work at their baseball skills will benefit from professional instruction.
+- An extremely dedicated player of any age – players who cannot seem to get enough quality work at their baseball skills will benefit from professional instruction.

-- When players show signs of burnout – this may be hard to tell and a tough call, but it may be more frustration brewing than burnout.
-If that is the case, the training sessions may be what are necessary.
+- When players show signs of burnout – this may be hard to tell and a tough call, but a quality coach can re-energize a player who seems like they are about to give up.

 When Not to Pay for Baseball Training